ChrisWiegman/kana/README.md

 ## Stop

-`kana stop` will stop the current site and, if no other sites are running, will shut down shared containers as well.
+`kana stop` will stop the current site and, if no other sites are running, will shut down shared containers like Traefik as well.

 ## List